Breed Standards : Herding Dog Group : Czechoslovakian Vlcak (Czechoslovakian Wolfdog)

 Symmetrical and well muscled, shaped like a blunt wedge.
 The sex of the dog should be readily apparent when viewing the head.

 SKULL - Slightly arched with a clearly visible occiput and no marked frontal furrow.
 There is a moderate stop.
-The length of the skull is longer than the length of the muzzle in a ratio of 1:1.5.
+The length of the muzzle is longer than the length of the skull in a ratio of 1:1.5.

 MUZZLE - The muzzle is clean and not broad.
 The nasal bridge is straight.
 The lips are tight fitting and have black rims.
 The cheeks are clean and sufficiently muscled, but not protruding.